Go Back

 Prepare the whipped cream

-• Start by preparing the whipped cream, or use ready-to-use whipped cream.
-Of course, you can drink hot chocolate without it.
+• Start by preparing the whipped cream, or use store bought whipped cream if preferred.
+You can, of course, enjoy the hot chocolate without it.

-• Whip the cold cream with the powdered sugar until stiff.
-Pipe the whipped cream and set aside in the refrigerator.
+• Whip the cold heavy cream with the powdered sugar until stiff peaks form.

 Prepare the hot chocolate

-• If you're using chocolate bars, chop them into small pieces so that they melt quickly.
+• If using a chocolate bar, chop it into small pieces so it melts more easily.

-• Dissolve the cornstarch and salt in a little milk taken from the recipe's total amount.
+• Dissolve the cornstarch in a small amount of milk taken from the recipe.

-• Whisk continuously to avoid lumps, then add the dissolved cornstarch while continuing to stir.
-The mixture should just simmer.
+• Whisk continuously to prevent lumps, then add the dissolved cornstarch while whisking.
+The mixture should gently simmer, not boil.

-• As soon as the mixture is homogeneous and begins to thicken slightly, add the chocolate and mix well until it melts.
+• Once the mixture is smooth and begins to thicken slightly, add the chopped chocolate and stir well until fully melted.

-• Add the pinch of salt, cinnamon and vanilla.
+• Add the pinch of salt, cinnamon, and vanilla extract.

-• Remove from heat, add the 30g (1 oz) of chocolate, and stir well to melt everything together.
+• Remove from the heat, add the remaining 30 g (1.1 oz) chocolate, and stir until completely melted.

 • Pour into 2 mugs or cups and pipe whipped cream on top.
-Decorate with Marshamallows.
-You can use either one or the other.
+Decorate with marshmallows.
+You can use one or the other, or both.